Scheduled MonumentsEnglandChurchyard cross, immediately south of St Mary the Virgin's Church

 What is Churchyard cross, immediately south of St Mary the Virgin's Church?

-Churchyard Cross, immediately south of St Mary the Virgin's Church in Yorkshire, is a medieval stone cross that forms part of the ecclesiastical landscape of its parish.
+Churchyard cross, immediately south of St Mary the Virgin's Church in Yorkshire, is a medieval stone monument of probable fourteenth-century date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021267.

 Who is responsible for protecting Churchyard cross, immediately south of St Mary the Virgin's Church?